Astral

 astral character contextIn the lessons, the program continually makes connections to the student’s selected characters and themes.
 I had clicked on Disney characters and heavy religious content as preferences, so Elsa, Fiona, and other fictional characters showed up in religious contexts in the introductions to each instructional video or problem-solving practice.
 The idea is to help students think about concepts in concrete applications.
 Sometimes the connection is tenuous because the direct instructional lessons and practice problems were created to be used with all themes.
 For instance, the screen to the left says, “Help Princess Fiona build a chapel in Berk.”

-astral instructionThen direct instruction on different types of angles follows with voiceover and slides on a black background, as on the next image to the left.
-In most cases, the context isn’t mentioned again, although there is some relation to the context screen--in this case, the tenuous idea that angles are important in building projects.
+astral instructionEach lesson starts with a personalized teaching video, with voiceover and slides on a black background, as on the next image to the left.
+In most cases, the context from the video isn’t mentioned again, although there is some relation—in this case, the tenuous idea that angles are important in construction projects.

 After watching an instructional video, students work through exercises that reinforce comprehension and problem-solving skills incrementally.
 Students can rewatch the instructional video at any time during the exercises.
 Practice problems require students to interact and solve problems.

-Students can also ask their teaching avatar questions by voice or text, and some common questions are already posed in a sidebar.
+Students can also ask their teaching Astral buddy questions by voice or text, and some common questions are already posed in a sidebar.
 For instance, a lesson on right angles teaches in the context of building a fence and creating a picture frame.
 It defines and shows right angles, then students are asked to identify the four angles in a rectangle by selecting acute, obtuse, or right.
 Next, the program asks for the measurement of each angle.
 If the student grasps the idea of right angles but doesn’t remember that it has 90 degrees, they can click on the sidebar question, “How many degrees are in a right angle?”
 This type of guided instruction and practice replaces the typical example and practice problems found in most courses.
 Students can get as much help as they need as they work through problems.
 At this stage, the program often shows the algorithm to use and sometimes helps students identify the numbers to plug into it.
 When necessary, students do their own math offline before typing in numbers and entering the solution.
-If a problem isn’t clear to the student, they can ask their teaching avatar to show them how to solve the problem.
+If a problem isn’t clear to the student, they can ask their Astral buddy to show them how to solve the problem.
 Rather than provide a complete solution, the avatar usually walks students through a step at a time, checking for understanding, which is much more helpful.

 This is a spiral program, so it does not teach just one concept at a time.
 Recently learned topics are reviewed every two weeks, and other topics are inserted from time to time.
 In an early lesson on angles, perimeter, and area, I was given a problem with metric conversions and another that required making a line plot from fractions.
 I told my teaching avatar Cornelia I hadn’t learned metric conversions, and she responded with something like, “No problem.
 We’ll come back to that later.”
 This comes across as encouraging rather than making the student feel inadequate.